venice1200/Retro/Microtronic_Phoenix/README.md

 ## This Device has two purposes in 4 Modes

 ### Mode 1: Tiny MIC Uploader
-A Python script is used for transferring MIC code files from the PC to the Microtronic Phoenix via an Arduino connected via USB.
+A Python script is used for transferring MIC code files from the PC to the Microtronic Phoenix
+via an Arduino Nano or Uno connected via USB.
-An Arduino Uno or Nano executes a program that can be accessed via the Python library on the PC.
+The Arduino executes a program that can be accessed via the Python library on the PC.
 The Arduino itself acts as external GPIO pins for the PC, which are connected to the Phoenix DIN pins.

 The Python Uploader Code is based on the 2095 Emulation of Martin Sauter & Michael Wessel.